5-HT2A receptor: Inverse agonists

+Positive allosteric modulators

+Positive allosteric modulators of the serotonin 5-HT2A receptor have been identified.
+These include CTW0404 and CTW0419.
+They selectively potentiated the serotonin 5-HT2A receptor without affecting the serotonin 5-HT2B and 5-HT2C receptors.
+Unlike serotonin 5-HT2A receptor agonists, they did not substitute for the serotonergic psychedelic (R)-DOI in drug discrimination tests and did not produce the head-twitch response, suggesting that they lack psychedelic effects.
+Instead, they blunted the (R)-DOI-induced head-twitch response.
+The (R)-enantiomer of glaucine has also been reported to be a serotonin 5-HT2A receptor positive allosteric modulator.
+A dual serotonin 5-HT2C and 5-HT2A receptor positive allosteric modulator is the oleamide analogue JPC0323.

 Functional selectivity

 5-HT2A-receptor ligands may differentially activate the transductional pathways (see above).
 Studies evaluated the activation of two effectors, PLC and PLA2, by means of their second messengers.
 Compounds displaying more pronounced functional selectivity are 2,5-DMA and 2C-N. The former induces IP accumulation without activating the PLA2 mediated response, while the latter elicits AA release without activating the PLC mediated response.